aptech/docs/docs/CR-spTScalar.rst

 ----------------
 .. function:: spTScalar(s, scal, rinds, cinds)

-    :param s:
+    :param s: data
     :type s: NxM sparse matrix

-    :param scal:
+    :param scal: data
     :type scal: scalar

-    :param rinds:
+    :param rinds: row indices
-    :type rinds: Kx1 vector of row indices
+    :type rinds: Kx1 vector

-    :param cinds:
+    :param cinds: column indices
-    :type cinds: Lx1 vector of column indices
+    :type cinds: Lx1 vector

-    :returns: y (*KxL sparse matrix*) .
+    :returns: y (*KxL sparse matrix*)

 Remarks
 -------

-Only the elements of s specified byrinds andcinds will be multiplied by scal.
+Only the elements of *s* specified by *rinds* and *cinds* will be multiplied by scal.
 All other elements will be unchanged in the result.

-To select all rows or all columns, input a scalar 0 for rinds or cinds.
+To select all rows or all columns, input a scalar 0 for *rinds* or *cinds*.

-Since sparse matrices are strongly typed in GAUSS, y must be defined as a sparse matrix before the call to spTScalar.
+Since sparse matrices are strongly typed in GAUSS, *y* must be defined as a sparse matrix before the call to :func:`spTScalar`.

 Examples